inspire99/freecodecamp_responsive_web_design_certification/README.md

 13. 13. form elements accepts user input and submits data to the server. form elements can have attribute as `action`, which submits data to the server.
 The value of `action` attribute is url within the server.
 14. 14.
 We can `submit` data from the form element to the server, using a button of type `submit`
 15. 15.
 We can use `required` attribute, which can be added to `<input>` element so that it is compulsory for user to input something before submitting anything to the server.
+16. 16. we can create radio buttons using `<input type="radio>` and a pair of radio buttons can be grouped, by sharing same `name` attribute.
+And `<label>` element can have the text corresponding to that radio button.